 Vitamin K2 is good for both heart and bone health because it takes calcium from the arteries and fortifies bone with it — creating strong bones instead of hard arteries[*].
-But there isn’t enough vitamin K in a healthy daily intake of ghee to substantiate a claim it’s a vitamin K rich food.
+But there isn’t enough vitamin K in a healthy daily intake of ghee to substantiate a claim that it’s a food rich in vitamin K.

-However, ghee is healthy fat to cook with and vitamin K is fat soluble.
-Using ghee as the healthy medium to cook vitamin K rich foods like kale, broccoli and spinach will help you get the vitamin K you need for longterm heart and bone health.
+However, ghee is a healthy fat to cook with and vitamin K is fat-soluble.
+Using ghee to cook vitamin K-rich foods like kale, broccoli, and spinach will help you get the vitamin K you need for long-term heart and bone health.

 4 Legitimate Health Benefits of Ghee Butter

 Know the facts from the hype.
 Here are four health benefits that come from ghee.